Pillayar Temple, Papakura, Auckland from September 1 to 12, 2019

 On the day of the Festival, the Idol is placed on raised platforms in homes or in elaborately decorated outdoor tents for people to view and pay their homage.
 The Priest, usually clad in red silk dhoti and shawl, then invokes life into the idol amidst the chanting of mantras.
-This ritual is called ‘Pranapratishhtha.’
-After this, the ‘Shhodashopachara’ (16 ways of paying tribute) follows.
+This ritual is called ‘Pranapratishhtha’.
+After this the ‘Shhodashopachara’ (16 ways of paying Tribute) follows.
 Coconut, jaggery, 21 ‘Modakas’ (rice flour preparation), 21 ‘durva’ (trefoil) blades and red flowers are offered.
 The idol is anointed with red unguent or sandal paste (Rakta Chandan).
 Throughout the ceremony, Vedic hymns from the Rig Veda and Ganapati Atharva Shirsha Upanishad, and Ganesha stotra from the Narada Purana are chanted.

 For 10 days, from Bhadrapad Shudh Chaturthi to the Ananta Chaturdashi, Ganesha is worshipped.
 On the 11th day, the image is taken through the streets in a procession accompanied with dancing, singing, to be immersed in a river or the sea symbolizing a ritual see-off of the Lord in his journey towards his abode in Kailash while taking away with him the misfortunes of all man.
 All join in this final procession shouting “Ganapathi Bappa Morya, Purchya Varshi Laukariya” (O father Ganesha, come again early next year).
-After the final offering of coconuts, flowers and camphor are made, people carry the idol to the river to immerse it.
+After the final offering of coconuts, flowers and camphor is made, people carry the idol to the river to immerse it.

 The whole community comes to worship Ganesha in beautifully done tents.
-These also serve as the venue for free medical checkup, blood donation camps, a charity for the poor, dramatic performances, films, devotional songs, etc. during the days of the Festival.
+These also serve as the venue for free medical checkup, blood donation camps, charity for the poor, dramatic performances, films, devotional songs, etc. during the days of the Festival.